Beaconsfield - Local Area

 Beaconsfield Decides 2019

-Beaconsfield Women’s Institute along with ‘Plastic Free Beaconsfield’ is looking to install a drinking water fountain in Beaconsfield.
-They would use the money to fund the scheme, providing a source of free drinking water to encourage local people to switch to reusable bottles and reduce use of single-use plastic bottles.
+Beaconsfield Women’s Institute along with 'Plastic Free Beaconsfield' will be installing a drinking water fountain in Beaconsfield.
+This will provide a source of free drinking water to encourage local people to switch to reusable bottles and reduce use of single-use plastic bottles.

-Chiltern Rangers is a social enterprise which works with local communities to carry out conservation and wildlife work in the Chilterns area.
-The group provides practical habitat management of local woodlands, grassland, commons, ponds and streams.
-They would use the funding to work with Holtspur Bank Nature Reserve to expand their volunteer base by delivering conservation sessions for local residents, schools and community groups.
-This would provide skills and experience to all who take part while helping local wildlife.
+Chiltern Rangers is a social enterprise which works with local communities to carry out conservation and wildlife work.
+Chiltern Rangers provides practical habitat management of local woodlands, grassland, commons, ponds, and streams.
+They will use the funding to work with Holtspur Bank Nature Reserve to expand their volunteer base by delivering conservation sessions for local residents, schools, and community groups.
+This will provide skills and experience to all who take part while helping local wildlife.

-Community Youth Ventures want to set up a new scheme called ‘Skills4Life”.
-They would use the money to host a series of workshops which bring local young people together to learn various ‘skills for life’, helping them to prepare for the future.
-The workshops will include health and wellbeing, cooking, DIY, gardening and environmental work, sport and fitness, independent living skills and creativity and the arts.
+Community Youth Ventures will be delivering the new 'Skills4Life' project.
+The project will deliver a series of workshops which bring local young people together to learn various skills, helping them to prepare for the future.
+The workshops will include health and wellbeing, cooking, DIY, gardening and environmental work, sport and fitness, independent living skills, and creativity and the arts.

 The LAF and Community Engagement & Development team agree to local priorities by working with communities, councillors, services, and partners.
 For most priorities the LAF will help coordinate and move projects forward.